dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/complex-data-model.md

 ---
-title: "Tutorial: Create a more complex data model with EF Core for an ASP.NET Core MVC web app"
+title: "Tutorial: Create a complex data model - ASP.NET MVC with EF Core"
 description: "In this tutorial, add more entities and relationships and customize the data model by specifying formatting, validation, and mapping rules."
 author: rick-anderson
 ms.author: tdykstra